This documentation is for Dash Enterprise.

 In some cases when working with your workspace, you’ll want to restart it.
 For example, to:

-- Have access to environment variables you’ve added since you created the workspace.
+- Have access to environment variables that you’ve added since the workspace was created.

-- Have access to services (Redis and Postgres) you’ve added since you created the workspace.
+- Have access to services (Redis and Postgres) that you’ve added since the workspace was created.

-- Stop all processes you’ve started in the workspace’s terminal.
+- Stop all processes that are running in the workspace’s terminal.

 - Resolve issues, such as an unresponsive workspace.